 February of 2013: Bodlar has his second solo show “This Way”

 March of 2013: Bodlar has an extended weekend show at a local gallery/bar, The Lady Silvia in Downtown Las Vegas.

-May of 2013: Bodlar has a massive show combining pieces from his first two solo shows to celebrate his first year painting full time.
-He fills an entire 3000 sq ft warehouse/office space with nearly 200 pieces.
+May of 2013: Bodlar has a massive show combining pieces from her first two solo shows to celebrate his first year painting full time.
+She fills an entire 3000 sq ft warehouse/office space with nearly 200 pieces.